The Rise of the Khilafah and the Return of the Gold Dinar: Film

 The film starts by talking about the start of the caliphates started by Muhammed calling it the "legacy of the prophetic methodology" which then transitions into the "modern caliphate" of the Islamic State.
-It then starts talking about the modern systems of currency of the federal reserve, stating that it was sown by American and "cultivated by the Jews", and how it failed as a "capitalist financial system of enslavement" which started with the federal reserve bank note and imposed it upon the rest of the world, and then saying the September 11 attacks was the "first blow" to the "satanic financial system" and called the World Trade Center towers the "twin idols of capitalism".
+It then starts talking about modern systems of currency and the Federal Reserve, stating that the latter was "sown by Americans and cultivated by Jews", and how it failed as a "capitalist financial system of enslavement" which started with the federal reserve bank note and imposed it upon the rest of the world, and then saying the September 11 attacks was the "first blow to a Satanic financial system" and called the World Trade Center towers the "twin idols of capitalism".

 Afterwards, it talks about the establishment of the Islamic State as a "return of the prophetic methodology" and said it would return Sharia law and to "purify the earth of corruption" by establishing hajj, zakat, and jizya, with the ending establishment of the gold dinar to combat the use of United States Dollars and capitalism.

-After that section of the film, it moves to talk about the people of Midian and how they received a divine punishment for their actions, and compared it to the modern day banknotes calling its conception "satanic" for being created through banks and calling it a system of riba saying it was orchestrated by the federal reserve stating it deprived people using the dollar bill and using it instead of gold and silver.
+After that section of the film, it moves to talk about the people of Midian and how they received a divine punishment for their actions, and compared it to the modern day banknotes calling its conception "Satanic" for being created through banks and calling it a system of riba saying it was orchestrated by the federal reserve stating it deprived people using the dollar bill and using it instead of gold and silver.

 This topic transitions into the history of the use of gold and silver, and how trade started in the ancient city of Babylon around the Tigris and Euphrates using items with intrinsic value like staple food commodities including dates and barley and how it was used to exchange products and services as a mean of currency because people needed food.
-The film later explains the inefficacies of using food to trade, like how food has a shelf life and how food couldn't really be used to buy larger items which included housing, where portability became an issue same with storage and how delivery costs would cost more over distance.
+The film later explains the inefficacies of using food to trade, like how food has a shelf life and how food couldn't really be used to buy larger items including housing, where portability became an issue same with storage and how delivery costs would cost more over distance.
 It's also brought up how when there's no standard medium of exchange where buying and selling could become troublesome, with an example being how someone might not accept dates as payment and how impractical it would be to keep food around to facilitate purchases.
 It then talks about how humans are naturally allured by gold and how it became the standard medium for exchange and it became more practical to use, like how gold is divisible, how it can be melted into items of jewelry and coinage, and how gold didn't corrode or lose value due to shelf life, it became a standard medium for exchange.